 Cold Control’s team of engineers were working around the clock, 7 days per week, to get the units built and delivered to the sites.
 What was expected to have taken 13 weeks, took just 6 weeks for Cold Control to complete.

-The client, Carrier & Watkins Hire, is absolutely delighted with the speed at which the project was completed and the performance of each of the units.
+The specialist temperature control solutions client is absolutely delighted with the speed at which the project was completed and the performance of each of the units.